BIIFSweden/FOM_Multiplexed/part1_qupath/README.md

 ![](images/screenshot_cell_seg2.png?raw=true "Screenshot")

-### Using the StarDist QuPath extension (optional)

-TODO

-Note: if you did not install the StarDist extension prior to creating your project, you need to save the project (`Menu->File->Save`), install the extension (by downloading it from [here](https://github.com/qupath/qupath-extension-stardist/releases) and then dragging-and-dropping the .jar file over the QuPath window), and then restart QuPath.

 ## Cell classification

 ### Training an object classifier

-According to the signature matrix (see the file `signature_matrix.png` included in the dataset), the Glioma cell type should be expressed in the Opal 650 (mutIDH1) channel.
+According to the signature matrix (see the file `signature_matrix.png` included in the dataset), the Glioma cell type should express mutIDH1, visible in the Opal 650 channel.
 To create a classifier for this cell type, first go to the `Annotations` tab in the left panel, and remove the existing default classes.
 Then add two new classes, one called Glioma and the other Not-Glioma, that should indicate if a cell is positive or negative for the cell type.

 ![](images/screenshot_classes1.png?raw=true "Screenshot")